Teaching and Learning #5

 In the school's Online Teaching Standards and Indicators, Standard 3 focuses on Instructor Contribution to Course Content and Student Learning.
 Applicable indicators include:

 - Instructor contributes significantly to student learning through regular online lectures, discussions, class meetings, and other teaching methodologies appropriate for the course

 - Instructor has continuing presence in threaded discussions and uses his or her contribution to enhance student learning of the material

-All faculty and students have access to Bb IM, an instant messaging tool that provides quick communication options for all members of each class.
+All faculty and students have access to Blackboard IM (Bb IM), an instant messaging tool that provides quick communication options for all members of each class.
 Many instructors use this tool to enhance their presence in classes.

 Many faculty members hold online office hours via web conferencing.
 This opportunity for synchronous interaction with students provides students additional contact time with the instructor.
 Office hours are generally recorded and made available to all students in the class.